shopware5/devdocs/source/designers-guide/css-and-js-files-usage/index.md

 indexed: true
 ---

 This quick tip shows off the best way on how to use CSS and JavaScript files for your custom themes, in order to enable them to be automatically compressed by the Shopware theme compiler.
-To use this feature you have to place your CSS and JavaScript files inside your theme directory under the subfolders `frontend/_public`.
+To use this feature you have to place your CSS and JavaScript files inside your theme directory under the subdirectories `frontend/_public`.
 This would be an example directory structure:

 ```
 ExampleTheme